RedisLabs/redislabs-docs/content/rs/concepts/intercluster-replication.md

 ---
 Developing globally distributed applications can be challenging, as developers have to think about race conditions and complex combinations of events under geo-failovers and cross-region write conflicts.
-Active-Active databases simplify developing such applications by directly using built-in smarts for handling conflicting writes based on the data type in use.
+In Redis Enterprise Software (RS), Active-Active databases simplify developing such applications by directly using built-in smarts for handling conflicting writes based on the data type in use.
 Instead of depending on just simplistic "last-writer-wins" type conflict